ehroesdyoko/ecommerce-beachwear-conversion/README.md

-# ecommerce-beachwear-conversion
+# Ecommerce Beachwear Conversion Analysis

-Ecommerce Beachwear Conversion Analysis
+Project Assignment

-Course: Data Engineering for MADS — University of GroningenAssignment: Group 10, Assignment 2 (October 30 2024)Objective: Pinpoint the levers that can lift an online fashion retailer’s beachwear conversion rate by ≥ 1 percentage point.
+Objective: Pinpoint the levers that can lift an online fashion retailer’s beachwear conversion rate by ≥ 1 percentage point.

 Client identity anonymised as RetailCo for confidentiality.